PeterLu7799/documents/Energy Efficiency Guild.md

 Optimize your app’s performance by monitoring the thermal state and reducing system usage as the thermal state increases.
 The goal is to decrease the usage of CPU, GPU and I/O.

-1. Pay attention to the thermal problem the sooner the better.
+1. Pay attention to the thermal problem, the sooner the better.
+2. Monitor the CPU, GPU and I/O to see if there's any exception usage of them or any bugs which use them overlaod.
-2. Turning off the unnecessary functions or features when it get hot
+3. If it's possible to turn off the unnecessary functions or features when it get hot, for example reduce the frame rate,
-3. Optimized the code or algorithm to reduce the CPU or GPU utilization
+4. Optimized the code or algorithm to reduce the CPU or GPU utilization
-4. Is there some new technology we can use?
+5. Is there some new technology we can use?
-5. If there is no high CPU or GPU usage in your app just as the normal process to develop the app
+6. Can some work be done by a special hardware rather than using the software to implement it.

 ## References（参考文献）